 Feel the health benefits

-Running on the road is quite high impact and can put stress on you joints and tendons.
-It’s particularly risky in cold weather because you’re more likely to suffer muscles strains, or slip on icy and wet roads.
-Treadmill running can be kinder to your body, and you won’t have to worry about wearing lots of layers either.
+Running on the road is quite high impact and can put stress on your joints and tendons.
+It’s particularly risky in cold weather, too, because you’re more likely to suffer muscles strains or slip on icy and wet roads.
+Treadmill running can be kinder to your body, and you won’t have to worry about getting caught in the rain or wearing lots of layers!

 Explore the gym

 If you’re using a treadmill in a gym, make the most of the resources around you to enhance and vary your workout.
-After your run, why not try out the weights, bikes, exercise classes or pool.
-Most gyms have a thriving community, so they’re also a great place to meet new, like-minded people.
+After your run, why not try out the weights, bikes, exercise classes or pool, if available?
+Most gyms have a thriving community, so they’re also great places to meet new, like-minded people.